user1342/Tomato/README.md

 - Once your changes have been reviewed and approved, they will be merged into the main repository.

 # ⚖️ Code of Conduct
-Tomoto follows the Contributor Covenant Code of Conduct.
-Please make sure to review and adhere to this code of conduct when contributing to Monocle.
+Tomato follows the Contributor Covenant Code of Conduct.
+Please make sure to review and adhere to this code of conduct when contributing to Tomato.

 # 🐛 Bug Reports and Feature Requests
 If you encounter a bug or have a suggestion for a new feature, please open an issue in the GitHub repository.
 Please provide as much detail as possible, including steps to reproduce the issue or a clear description of the proposed feature.
 Your feedback is valuable and will help improve Monocle for everyone.